Ayurveda is a traditional Hindu medicinal practice. Though it originated in India, today it’s practiced worldwide.

 Cauterization, or agnikarma

 External hemorrhoids can be cauterized using infrared heat.
-Your ayurvedic practitioner might offer burning off the hemorrhoids.
+Your Ayurvedic practitioner might offer burning off the hemorrhoids.
 Cauterization will produce some pain.

 This kind of therapy might require five to six treatments over the same number of weeks before it makes a difference.
 Once again, your dosha will be taken into account before treatment.
 There is potential for increased pain or infection with this procedure.
+Talk to your doctor about ways to reduce your risks and ensure this is appropriate for you.
+Safer Western approaches to treatment might be better.

 Kshara treatment appears to be safe, but there is potential for risk.
 More research is needed to understand how well they work and how they work.